 To be eligible for disability due to palinopsia, your symptoms must be so severe that they prevent you from doing more than an insignificant amount of work.
-To Social Security, being about to earn $1,130 a month from working means you're not disabled.
+To Social Security, being able to earn about $1,500 a month from working means you're not disabled.

-Although palinopsia is not a condition that is named in the listings, the visual loss you experience may qualify you automatically under one of the vision-related listings.
-Also, the underlying cause of your palinopsia may also make you eligible for approval under a listing.
+Although palinopsia isn't a condition that's named in the listings, the visual loss you experience may qualify you automatically under one of the vision-related listings.
+Also, the underlying cause of your palinopsia may also make you eligible for approval under a different listing.

 Many people with palinopsia experience difficulty with their visual field.
-Under listing 2.03 (Contraction of The Visual Field in the Better Eye), if your visual field is affected and you meet the particular requirements for visual field deficiency, you can get benefits automatically.
-To learn more details about how to get disability under this listing read our article Social Security Disability or SSI for Vision Loss.
+Under listing 2.03 (Contraction of the Visual Field in the Better Eye), if your visual field is affected and you meet the particular requirements for visual field deficiency, you can get benefits automatically.
+To learn more details about how to qualify for disability under this listing, read our article on getting Social Security disability for vision loss.

 Palinopsia usually has an identifiable underlying cause; for example, some people who experience palinopsia also suffer from a seizure disorder or from multiple sclerosis.
 Seizure disorders and multiple sclerosis can often be approved for disability automatically under a listing.

-Read our article Applying for Disability with MS if you want to learn more about how to get approved under the MS listing.
+Under listing 11.09 for multiple sclerosis, you may be approved for benefits automatically if your palinopsia is caused by MS and you experience physical and/or mental impairments.
+Read our article on applying for disability with MS if you want to learn more about how to get approved under the MS listing.

 If you can't do your old job, Social Security will consider your age, what job skills you have (from work done in the past 15 years), and how much education you have to see if there is any other work you can learn to do and still perform despite your condition.
-You can learn more by reading our article How Functional Limitations in Your Medical Record Help Get Social Security Disability.
+You can learn more by reading our article on how functional limitations help you get Social Security disability.